-The amount awarded will be a minimum of € 1,000 and a maximum of € 6,000 per year depending on the applications we receive each year.
-EUC reserves the right to determine the amount awarded within those parameters.
-Scholarships will be awarded as a waiver of the tuition fee, there will be no transfer of funds to the applicant's bank account.
+The scholarship amounts to a minimum of € 1.000 and a maximum of € 6.000 per year depending on the number of applications that we receive.
+EUC reserves the right to determine the amount awarded within these parameters.
+The scholarship will be awarded as a tuition fee waiver; there will be no transfer of fund.

-- You are applying for the bachelor’s programme Liberal Arts & Sciences at Erasmus University College;
+- You have applied for the Liberal Arts & Sciences Bachelor programme at EUC for the academic year 2024-2025.

-- You lack sufficient financial means to pay for your study at EUC;
+- You lack sufficient financial means to fund your studies.

-An EUC Scholarship can only be granted to an applicant, who actually enrols at EUC.
-Formally an EUC Scholarship is therefor granted under the condition of enrolment at EUC.
-The applicants are strongly advised to adher to the deadlines set by EUC for accepting the offer to enrol and taking care of all administrative steps to conclude enrolment.
+An EUC Scholarship can only be granted if you enroll in the Liberal Arts & Sciences Bachelor programme.
+Formally, an EUC Scholarship is, therefore, granted under the condition of enrollment at EUC.
+Grantees are strongly advised to adhere to the deadlines set by EUC for accepting the offer of admission and taking all administrative steps to finalize their enrollment.
 Failure to do so might cause EUC to revoke the EUC Scholarship, which can then be made available to another eligible applicant.

-Grantees will in principle be eligible for a tuition fee waiver during three years of study at EUC.
-EUC however reserves the right to revoke or reduce a tuition fee waiver in case a grantee falls out of good academic standing (e.g. by failing the GPA requirement while not adhering to the required study plan) and/or good social standing (e.g. by misconduct).
+Grantees will in principle be eligible for a tuition fee waiver during three years of studies at EUC.
+EUC, however, reserves the right to revoke or reduce a tuition fee waiver in case a grantee falls out of good academic standing (e.g. by failing the MLA requirement while not adhering to the required study plan) and/or good social standing (e.g. by misconduct).

 Grantees are furthermore required to remain enrolled at EUC to keep their scholarship.
-When a grantee prematurely ends enrolment (for whatever reason), the scholarship will be recalculated (e.g. stopping six months early in an academic year would reduce the tuition fee waiver for that academic year by 50%).
+When a grantee prematurely unenrolls, for whatever reason, the scholarship will be recalculated (e.g. unenrolling six months early in an academic year would reduce the tuition fee waiver for that academic year by 50%).